 We have dealt with hundreds and hundreds of different insurance companies over the past 40+ years.
 I also regularly read all of the life insurance industry news and publications, and I’ve never even heard of any insurance company that has gone completely out of business or was unable to pay a death claim.

 There are many insurance companies that have merged with others throughout the years and have changed names.
 There are also some companies that no longer sell new life insurance policies, but that still maintain all old policies and continue to pay all death claims.

 Financial ratings of life insurance companies are important, especially if you’re going to buy any type of permanent life insurance that could have cash value or may pay dividends.

 If you’re shopping for Universal Life, Indexed Universal Life, traditional Whole Life or Variable Life, pay attention to the financial ratings of the life insurance company you intend to buy from.

 Even if you are interested in cash value life insurance, a good independent agent or broker that offers lots of different insurance companies will be able to get you better offers than any captive agent.

-So if you really like your captive agent, you believe they’re working in your best interest and you don’t mind paying more than you have to, then by all means buy their life insurance.
+If you really like your captive agent, you believe they’re working in your best interest, and you don’t mind paying more than you have to, then by all means buy their life insurance.

-If you want to save money, pay off your mortgage early, buy a new car or you just hate wasting your hard earned money, find a good independent agent or broker.
+However, if you want to save money, pay off your mortgage early, buy a new car, or you just hate wasting your hard earned money, find a good independent agent or broker.